OpenTechStrategies/sandbox/README.md

      If you're just running PostgreSQL on the same server, you can either specify `-h localhost` or remove the `-h` option and argument entirely (since localhost is the default).
-For the postgres username and password, put in the correct values ("postgres" for both, if you've been using the defaults from these instructions), and similarly "checkbook" for the db name.
+For the postgres username and password, put in the correct values, which are "postgres" for both if you've been using the defaults from these instructions, and similarly "checkbook" for the db name.

 11. Optionally install Fonts.